Organizational Leadership Courses

 Leadership, Community and Change

 Learn about a leaders role in community change.
 Reflect, problem solve, and apply knowledge of leadership to themselves, to professional roles and as advocates for social change.
 Emphasizes understanding community development and working with groups through understanding diverse perspectives, collaboration, shared purpose, and resolving controversy with civility.
-Prerequisites: HDP 122/123.
+Prerequisite: HDP 122/123.

 Organizational Mission, Strategy, and Leadership